chef/automate/components/docs-chef-io/content/automate/architectural_overview.md

 ### Elasticsearch Sidecar Service

-This service runs alongside Elasticsearch.
-It provides common Elasticsearch functionality such as monitoring disk usage and handling index purges.
+This service runs alongside Opensearch.
+It provides common Opensearch functionality such as monitoring disk usage and handling index purges.

 ### Dex